What is Lease Rate Factor?

-- The first and foremost thing which should be taken into consideration is the equipment value and the depreciation rate before we calculate the lease rate factor.
-The calculation of the equipment value has also a methodology associated with it.
-Suppose, we are leasing equipment whose retail price if we purchase that new is $70,000 and has a useful life of 10 years, so that means after 10 years after applying depreciation over it the residual value stands to be $10,000, then the equipment value for the purpose of leasing stands to be $70,000- $10,000 = $60,000.
+- The first and foremost thing taken into consideration is the equipment value and the depreciation rate before we calculate the lease rate factor.
+The calculation of the equipment value also has a methodology associated with it.
+Suppose we are leasing equipment whose retail price if we purchase new is $70,000 and has a useful life of 10 years.
+That means after 10 years after applying depreciation over it, the residual value stands to be $10,000.
+Then the equipment value for leasing stands to be $70,000- $10,000 = $60,000.

-Let us take an example of a piece of machinery used to produce toys that have been leased for a period of 5 years with a lease rate factor of 0.008.
-This means considering the annual rate of interest in the market as 5% the factor has been calculated by dividing the interest rate with the number of years the lease is concerned. i.e. 0.05/60 = 0.008.
-To calculate the interest payment the market value of the equipment plus the residual value is added and multiplied with the lease factor.
+Let us take an example of a piece of machinery used to produce toys that have been leased for 5 years with a lease rate factor of 0.008.
+It means considering the annual rate of interest in the market as 5%; the factor has been calculated by dividing the interest rate with the number of years the lease is concerned. i.e. 0.05/60 = 0.008.
+For calculating the interest payment, the market value of the equipment plus the residual value is added and multiplied with the lease factor.

 Lease Rate Factor Conversion to Interest Rate

-The consideration of both interest rate and the lease factor is very important when we want to check which is costing us less i.e. whether going into a lease agreement is beneficial to buying equipment where interest payment on loans comes into the picture.
-A very important number that comes into this comparison is 2400 which gets multiplied to lease rate factor to arrive at the interest rate.
-An example of this can suppose we have a lease rate factor of 0.003 as mentioned above when we want to convert it to interest rate, we simply multiply the factor with 2400 i.e. 0.003*2400 = 7.2%.
-Thus, we see here the annual interest rate comes to be 7.2% when the leasing factor used in 0.003.
-To cross verify this calculation we can again do a reverse calculation i.e. 7.2/2400 = 0.003
+The consideration of both interest rate and the lease factor is very important when we want to check which is costing us less, i.e., whether going into a lease agreement is beneficial to buying equipment where interest payment on loans comes into the picture.
+A very important number that comes into this comparison is 2400, which gets multiplied to the lease rate factor to arrive at the interest rate.
+An example of this can suppose we have a lease rate factor of 0.003 as mentioned above when we want to convert it to the interest rate; we simply multiply the factor with 2400, i.e., 0.003*2400 = 7.2%.
+Thus, we see here the annual interest rate comes to be 7.2% when the leasing factor is used in 0.003.
+To cross verify this calculation we can again do a reverse calculation, i.e., 7.2/2400 = 0.003

 - There is a constant on-going debate about when to lease space/equipment and when to own the entire thing.
 The main factor which plays importance in leasing is the concept of time and time value of money.
 In simple words, we need to consider how long we are going to use the leased property.

-This is very important to understand and estimate the overall payment which needs to be made for the purpose of the lease or else the lessor can easily add few extra amounts and the lessee will not even come to know about it.
+It is very important to understand and estimate the overall payment, which needs to be made for the purpose of the lease, or else the lessor can easily add few extra amounts, and the lessee will not even come to know about it.
 A small extra amount added every month unknowingly can turn out to be a big number at the end of the lease period.
-This helps us to understand the overall cost of leasing.
+It helps us to understand the overall cost of leasing.
 The interest rate may change depending on the market scenarios, but the lease rate factor once entered into an agreement remains fixed for the rest of the term of the lease.